purulentsoftware/DirectTVRemote/README.md

 This app searches for directv boxes on the network that have the network controls setting on.
 If found you can create a name for the directv box and then do all the basic controls you can do with a regular remote.

+This app is using glyphish's 200 free icons http://www.glyphish.com